Report a stray dog

-We work with Seers Croft Vets to provide a place to which a stray dog can be taken, and run a collection service where a report of a stray dog is made to the council provided the dog is contained.
+We work with Hammerpond Kennels to provide a place to which a stray dog can be taken, and run a collection service during office hours where a report of a stray dog is made to the council provided the dog is contained.

 If a stray dog has an identity chip or tag, attempts will be made to return the dog to its home.
 If a stray dog has no identity chip or tag, it will be seized, kennelled and the owner has to pay the release fee before the dog is returned.